pygfx/pygfx/docs/guide.rst

         )
         cube.rotation.multiply(rot)

-        # update the internal buffer
+        # draw the image
         renderer.render(scene, camera)

-        # schedule the next draw call to show an animation
+        # schedule the next draw call to show the animation
-        # Note: without arguments it will use the previous draw_function
+        # Note: without arguments the renderer will use the
+        # previous draw_function
         renderer.request_draw()